-1917 Birthday of playwright Arthur Laurents, who writes numerous plays including The Time of the Cuckoo and Invitation to a March, but who is best known as librettist for musical classics West Side Story and Gypsy.
+1917 Birthday of playwright Arthur Laurents, writer of numerous plays including The Time of the Cuckoo and Invitation to a March, but who is best known as librettist for musical classics West Side Story and Gypsy.

 1926 A woman is mistaken for a divorce correspondent as Leon De Costa's play, The Blonde Sinner, opens at the Cort Theatre in New York.
 The Blonde Sinner, taking place at a Long Island summer manor, is described as a "play with musical specialties."
 Among these specialties: several dances, including a Charleston.

 1947 James Stewart returns to his Broadway roots as he temporarily replaces Frank Fay in Harvey.
 Fay, playing the role of Elwood P. Dowd since the play opened, left the Broadway company to do the show out of town.
 Before and after performances, two policemen must be stationed outside the theatre in order to control crowds longing to see the Hollywood star of such films as The Philadelphia Story and It's a Wonderful Life.
 Three years later, Stewart stars in a film adaptation of the play, earning him an Academy Award nomination.